Skip to main content

 Atlanta Falcons defensive back Clark Phillips III #22 celebrates with teammates after an interception during the fourth quarter of the Week 6 Game against the Carolina Panthers at Bank of America Stadium in Charlotte, North Carolina on Sunday, October 13, 2024.
 (Photo by Jay Bendlin/Atlanta Falcons)

-While Terrell notched his fifth career interception, Phillips caught his first ever in his second season.
-With time running out, Phillips ended the Panthers' final drive with a pick.
-He had nothing but space between him and the end zone, but instead of turning it into a pick-six, Phillips ran into the ground just yards from the orange pylon.
+While Terrell notched his fifth career interception, Phillips snagged his first in his second season.
+With time running out, Phillips ended the Panthers' last-gasp drive with a pick.
+He had nothing but space between him and the end zone, but instead of turning it into a pick-six, Phillips slid to the ground just yards from the orange pylon.

 "Smart.
 He's smart," Terrell said of Phillips.
 "I told him, 'I wouldn't have even thought that.'
 When you get your hands on that ball, you get a free touchdown ... that's definitely a heads-up play for him."